hoffmakl/academic-kickstart/content/home/experience.md

   Monica Dus' Neuroscience and Epigenetics Lab

-  * Created a pipeline in R to clean, summarize, and create visualizations of large data sets of fruit fly feeding behaviors."""
+  * Created a pipeline in R to clean, summarize, and create visualizations of large data sets of fruit fly feeding behaviors.

+  """

 +++